Snaacky/thewiki/docs/sourcing/streaming.md

 ==- :icon-device-camera-video: Fansubs and BD releases

-[Animepahe](https://animepahe.com) is very consistent at picking good BD releases with fansubs.
+[animepahe](https://animepahe.com) is very consistent at picking good BD releases with fansubs.

 ==- :icon-file-directory: File size

 [animepahe](https://animepahe.com) has some of the smallest file sizes compared to other streaming sites.

-[Anitaku's](https://anitaku.to) are relatively small when compared to sites like [HiAnime](https://hianime.to).

 ==- :icon-apps: Library

-[Anitaku](https://anitaku.to) has some of the largest libraries available.

-Additionally, [HiAnime](https://hianime.to) has one of the best libraries when it comes to older and rarer shows.
+[HiAnime](https://hianime.to) has one of the best libraries when it comes to older and rarer shows.

 ==- :icon-note: Soft subtitles